Pennsylvania Truck Accident FAQ

 Should I Call My Personal Injury Lawyer After a Truck Collision?

-Once you have received medical attention, you should speak with a Wilkes-Barre truck accident attorney as soon as possible.
+Once you have received medical attention, you should speak with a Kingston truck accident lawyer as soon as possible.
 Our experienced attorneys at O’Donnell Law Offices want you and your family to recover from your injuries and receive the compensation you deserve.
-Contact us for a free consultation at (570) 258-8820 for more information about your potential case.
+Contact us for a free consultation at 570-821-5717 for more information about your potential case.